miguelTavaresBotelho/padel-match-manager/README.md

 [Project Description]

 Padel Match Manager is a [brief description of the project].
-It allows users to launch challenges for padel matches and notify other users who are interested in playing.
+It allows players to launch challenges for padel matches and notify other users who are interested in playing.
 The app also facilitates making court reservations at the club.

 ## Table of Contents